by: Sue Rees

 But it can also be one of the scariest.

-You suddenly realise that you will have to make the decisions about looking after him/her and that there will be no nurse around to ask what to do.
+You suddenly realize that you will have to make the decisions about looking after him/her and that there will be no nurse around to ask what to do.

 Making sure that you are prepared for every situation will take the stress off of you and should help you think rationally and avoid accidents from happening.